sketchlibx/Scratch-View-Gradient/README.md

 A smooth and reliable Scratch Card library for Android — built for real apps, not just demos.

-If you've ever tried scratch card libraries before, you probably noticed issues like lag, frame drops, or even crashes on low-end devices.
-That’s exactly why this library was created.
+If you've ever used a scratch card library before, you’ve probably faced issues like lag, frame drops, or even crashes on low-end devices.
+That’s exactly the problem this library tries to solve.

-ScratchView Pro focuses on performance, stability, and a clean user experience.
-It’s designed especially for apps where scratch cards are used for rewards, offers, or monetization.
+ScratchView Pro is focused on performance, stability, and a clean user experience.
+It’s made for real-world use cases like reward apps, offers, and monetization systems.

 ---

 ✨ Why this library?

-Most scratch libraries do heavy bitmap work on the main thread, which causes UI lag and poor performance.
+Most scratch libraries do heavy bitmap work on the main thread, which leads to UI lag and poor performance.

 In this library:

-- Scratch calculation runs in the background
+- Scratch calculations run in the background
-- UI stays smooth while scratching
+- UI stays smooth while the user is scratching
-- Works well even on low-end devices
+- Works properly even on low-end devices

-So the experience feels fast and responsive.
+So overall, the experience feels fast and responsive.

 ---

 🔥 Features

-- ⚡ Smooth performance (close to 60FPS feel)
+- ⚡ Smooth performance (almost 60FPS feel)
-- 🖐️ Multi-touch support (use multiple fingers)
+- 🖐️ Multi-touch support (scratch with multiple fingers)
-- 📳 Haptic feedback for realistic scratching
+- 📳 Haptic feedback for a realistic feel
-- 🎭 Custom foil & reward support
+- 🎭 Support for custom foil and reward images
-- ✨ Auto reveal when threshold is reached
+- ✨ Auto reveal when a threshold is reached
 - 🔄 Animated reset for new scratch cards
-- 📊 Easy to track scratch progress
+- 📊 Easy tracking of scratch progress

 ---